LucasDelfino92/morrowindsharp/readme.md

 Last updated: June 16th, 2020.
 See the [**Changelog**](https://github.com/Sigourn/morrowind-improved/blob/master/changelog.md) page for more information.

-As of June 16th this mod list is no longer maintained.
-This doesn't necessarily mean your game will break if you play with it.
-For that to happen there should be some serious changes made to the mods that integrate this mod list.
-But you have been warned.

 ## CONTACT INFO

 - Nexus Mods user: [**Lucas9**](https://www.nexusmods.com/morrowind/users/14600469)